 Other factors to consider about the astrocytoma survival rate

-As cancer research and treatment advance, experts believe the survival rates will continue to improve as well.
-For example, patients being diagnosed with astrocytoma today are expected to have a better prognosis than the current survival rate.
-This is because the treatments that current patients are receiving are often more advanced than the treatments received by those whom the current survival rate is based on.
+As cancer research and treatment advance, experts believe the survival rates will continue to improve, as well.
+Patients being diagnosed with astrocytoma today are expected to have a better prognosis than the current survival rate.
+This is because the treatments that current patients are receiving are often more advanced than the treatments received by patients several years ago.

-While there are many factors outside your control as a cancer patient, there are several lifestyle factors than can increase a patient’s chance of achieving a favorable outcome.
-Throughout their treatment, patients with astrocytoma should:
+While there are many factors outside of a cancer patient’s control, there are several lifestyle factors than can help minimize cancer side effects and improve quality of life.
+Throughout treatment, a person with astrocytoma should:

 - Continue to exercise, if possible